Alpha Software Blog

 1. No Offline Capability

-Most AI-generated apps assume constant connectivity.
+Most AI-generated apps assume constant connectivity, but this isn't true in many real-world environments.

 2. Limited Data Validation